How many people undergo plastic surgery each year?

 Does the consultation fee apply towards the costs of the procedure?

-No. Your consultation appointment will take about one hour during which time you will meet with Dr. Digenis and nurse Beth.
+No. Your consultation appointment will take about one hour during which time you will meet with Dr. Digenis and his nurses.
+Dr. Digenis customizes a treatment plan for each and every patient.
 The fee charged at consultation is a one-time fee.
-Anytime you elect to return to speak with Dr. Digenis, your consultation will be complimentary.

 Is plastic surgery covered by insurance?

-Insurance companies generally don’t cover cosmetic surgery; therefore you will be responsible for all the fees.
+Insurance companies generally don’t cover cosmetic surgery; therefore you will be responsible for all fees.
 We offer financing options through www.carecredit.com and accept multiple forms of payment (credit cards, check, cash, etc.).
 Dr. Digenis’ fee is due two weeks prior to your surgery date.
-All other fees (hospital and anesthesia) are due the day of surgery.
+All other fees (hospital and anesthesia) are paid by patient due the day of surgery.

 How do I know what size breast implant is right for me?

 At the time of your consultation, Dr. Digenis will help you determine the right size for you based on your desires, body type and proportions, and other factors.
 He will also explain in detail the benefits of each type of FDA approved implants.
 Dr. Digenis goal is to achieve a better figure and to avoid an overdone look.